The Voice Australia star Jack Vidgen shared the moment he came out as gay to his family speaking on The Kyle and Jackie O Show.

 “I got to that point where I was happy and accepting who I am and I wanted to be able to share that.

 “Everyone was so chill in my life.
 It just wasn’t a thing, which I think is the best way for it to be.

 “I was really fortunate, so many people have less fortunate situations.”

 Vidgen explained to the radio hosts he had grappled with his sexuality for a long time.

-Then he said “When I was 14 I was in the public eye… you get those thoughts, ‘Am I gay?
+He continued, “When I was 14 I was in the public eye… you get those thoughts, ‘Am I gay?
 Am I not?'” he said.

 “You’re still working it out, I was still going through puberty.

 “I just had to have that time to figure it out.
 I don’t think it was a particular point, it was a journey.”